What you need to know about COP26, the most crucial climate change summit yet

 If it’s annual, why is this one such a big deal?

 Every so often, the summit raises the stakes in the fight against climate change.
 The Kyoto Protocol went into effect in 2005 and then, a decade later, the Paris Agreement at COP21 took over.
-It was the most ambitious climate treaty yet — setting strong commitments for mitigation and adaptation, known as national determined contributions, or NDCs — and included a recalibration of targets every five years, bringing us to COP26.
+It was the most ambitious climate treaty yet — setting strong commitments for mitigation and adaptation, known as nationally determined contributions, or NDCs — and included a recalibration of targets every five years, bringing us to COP26.

 Why is it being called “Our last best chance?”